limjh16/grafana-logging/README.md

 Syslog / JSON over HTTP / Docker / ... --> Alloy (Agent) --> Loki (Server) --> Grafana (Display)

-- Alloy is a OTel collector, it manages how data flows into the system, thus, inputs and ports are all defined with the `alloy` docker service or in `config.alloy`
+- Alloy is a OTel collector, it manages how data flows into the system, thus, inputs and ports are all defined with the `alloy` docker service and in the config files in `config/alloy/`
+    - All config files in the directory will be [ran as one config file](https://grafana.com/docs/alloy/v1.7/reference/cli/run/#usage), there is no concept of importing as of now
 - Loki is a Log Aggregator, it injests and stores logs, and manages the labelling / indexing / querying / storage of all the logs
     - Loki is currently set up in a Monolithic mode, however if there are too many logs to manage, refer to [the other possible deployment modes](https://grafana.com/docs/loki/latest/get-started/deployment-modes/)
     - Logs are currently persisted in the `loki-data` docker volume